chadgeary/cloudblock/oci/README.md

 # cat ~/.ssh/id_rsa.pub

 # mgmt_cidr
-# an IP range granted webUI, EC2 SSH access.
+# an IP range granted webUI, instance SSH access.
 Also permitted PiHole DNS if dns_novpn = 1 (default).
 # deploying from home?
 This should be your public IP address with a /32 suffix.

 # oci_config_profile